raihanghifariw/aero-flare/README.md

 **Aero-Flare** is a real-time, automated wildfire detection, satellite triage, and spread-forecasting platform engineered for high-risk peatland and forested regions across Indonesia (Kalimantan, Sumatra, Sulawesi, Papua, and Jawa-Bali).

-The system continuously pulls Near-Real-Time (NRT) thermal anomaly vectors from **NASA FIRMS** (MODIS & VIIRS), extracts corresponding optical satellite tiles via **NASA GIBS**, executes multimodal AI computer-vision triage using Vision-Language Models (**Qwen2-VL**), forecasts multi-horizon fire spread with **XGBoost**, and delivers instantaneous dispatch alerts via Telegram and Webhooks to emergency response teams.
+The system continuously pulls Near-Real-Time (NRT) thermal anomaly vectors from **NASA FIRMS** (MODIS & VIIRS) via a scheduled **Celery Beat** cron job.
+For each hotspot, it dispatches background tasks to retrieve corresponding optical satellite tiles via **NASA GIBS**, execute multimodal AI computer-vision triage using Vision-Language Models (**Qwen2-VL**), and forecast multi-horizon fire spread with **XGBoost**.
+API responses and aggregated metrics are cached in a high-performance **Redis** layer for sub-millisecond response times, and alert dispatchers send instantaneous notifications via Telegram and Webhooks to emergency response teams.

 ---